wilson20010327/react_native/ReadMe.md

     flex: 1,
     justifyContent: "center", // move the component to center
-    backgroundColor: "white", //change the color of the View to make the result of flex more visible },
+    backgroundColor: "white", //change the color of the View to make the result of flex more visible
+    alignItems: "center",
+  },
   white: {
+    paddingTop: 50,
     flex: 1,
+    paddingBottom: 20,
-    justifyContent: "center", // move the component to center
+    //justifyContent: "center", // move the component to center
     backgroundColor: "white", //change the color of the View to make the result of flex more visible
-    alignItems: "center", //  align the child in ths component to center },
+    //alignItems: "center", //  align the child in ths component to center },
   pink: {
     flex: 1,